efterlevande/Flurry/explaining-each-command.md

 /tts: **text to speech**

-/search: **Search using duckduckgo, to change the browser just switch the duckduckgo link to google.**
+/search: **Search using duckduckgo, to change to google just switch the duckduckgo link to google.**

 /ban: **Ban members.**